iamkaracho/iamkaracho.github.io/README.md

 another fact that floors me. how fucking complicated are subtitles? allegedly we have ultra smart AIs that drive cars, but can't build subtitles? here, getsubly tries it.<br>

 - [vocalremover](https://www.vocalremover.org)<br>
-the punchline talkes about powerful ai algorithms. do you even need more? and it does what it says. with. powerful. ai. algorithms.
+the punchline talks about powerful ai algorithms. do you even need more? and it does what it says. with. powerful. ai. algorithms.

 - [descript](https://www.descript.com/)<br>
 i am flabbergasted. like everyday. the fact that it still a work of wonders to edit videos consumes me. descript tries to change that. please go and look at it. it's smart.<br>